Defacto, same-sex and registered relationships

 These organisations may be able to help.
 They don’t provide legal advice.

-Gay and Lesbian Welfare Association — gives information, referral and phone counselling with a focus on the LGBTI communities’ wellbeing.
+Gay and Lesbian Welfare Association — information, referral and phone counselling with a focus on the LGBTI communities’ wellbeing.

 Self-represented Litigants Service (SRLS) — gives help, advice and support to people representing themselves in civil cases in the Brisbane Supreme and District Courts.